craftingcity/The-Known-World/Prenotes Jan 04 24.md

 ### What does the World Know?

-The Red Mage, [[Alergra Barrowinch]], has the following magical items prepared;
+The Red Mage, [[Alergra Barrowinch]], has the following magical items prepared that have fallen off the back of a truck coming and going from the Adventurers Guilds;
-	- AdGuild Class 4 'Huntyr' armor set (x4)
+	- Class 4 'Huntyr' armor set (x4)
-		- A
+		- A light armor built with a elvenfiber curriass, an overarmor of dark leather, and a set of chitin plates
-	-
+	- Class 4 ''

 ### What happened?